 The Gallery Wrap feature is designed to help you print on canvas.
-When making enlargements for canvas it is common to wrap a portion of the image around wooden stretcher bars.
-These can be several inches thick and help mount the canvas.
-These are commonly called gallery wraps.
+When making enlargements for canvas it is common to wrap a portion of the image around wooden stretcher bars, commonly called gallery wraps.
 However, if you had important detail near the edges of the image, it might be lost in the wrapping process.
-ON1 Resize Al's Gallery Wrap feature automatically creates extended margins by reflecting or stretching the areas near the edge of the image without having to sacrifice any of the original image.
+The Gallery Wrap feature automatically creates extended margins by reflecting or stretching the areas near the edge of the image without having to sacrifice any of the original image.
 You can select the thickness of the mounting bars and use different options for creating additional margins.